Coronavirus (aka COVID-19) Updates & Resources

 You can find additional resources for support, including for tele-health and addiction treatment during the pandemic, at the Sunshine Behavioral Health website by clicking here.

 New York City Location Status:

-Due to the New York State mandated closure of non-essential businesses during the Coronavirus pandemic, our staff is currently working remotely during regular business hours.
+Many of our staff members will continue to work remotely during regular business hours.
 Should you need to contact us, you can email cvnyreception@

 New Jersey Location Status:

 We have received permission by Governor Murphy in Executive Order 155 to resume education in our school building.
 The School remains closed to the public for clinic services, pursuant to Executive Order 155.
 Regulations and requirements from the Dept. of Consumer Affairs will be forthcoming.

 Please CLICK HERE to review our plan for reopening, including procedures and precautions, as submitted to the NJ State Board of Cosmetology & Hairstyling.

 Our administrative staff is currently working remotely, with limited weekly on-site hours, on regular business days.
 Should you need to contact us, you can email schoolinfonj@

 We are working closely and quickly with the relevant government agencies to determine the best next steps for your courses.
 Our goal is to maintain continuity for your education, while also minimizing any risk to your health.
 We will keep you updated on new developments as soon as they occur.